YutamaKotaro/eslint-plugin-dependencies-relation/README.md

 ## Rules
 ### import
-To make sure detail, please see [this doc](https://github.com/YutamaKotaro/eslint-plugin-dependencies-relation/blob/main/docs/rules/import.md).
+To make sure details, please see [this doc](https://github.com/YutamaKotaro/eslint-plugin-dependencies-relation/blob/main/docs/rules/import.md).
 `import` is the rule to limit importing file from a lot of location.

 Let's say there are two directories and three files.